juanmahv/juanmahv.github.io/_posts/2014-05-06-how-to-write-a-small-plasmoid-fo.md

 The mos important keys to define here are *X-Plasma-API*, and *X-Plasma-MainScript*, which tells KDE what script to load and which type.
 For more information about .desktop files look up the KDE documentation online.

-In my case, the package is a folder called wmip with th following structure:
+In my case, the package is a folder called wmip with the following structure:

     wmip/contents/ui/main.qml
     wmip/metadata.dektop